Aldingbourne House: History

 The house was commissioned shortly before 1799 by a wealthy Portsmouth merchant, Miles Rowe, who originated from the close by locality of Norton.
 The exterior appearance, a white brick facade of two storeys of seven bays with advanced sides, was pretty common at the time, and other details of the project may lead to believe that nearby Goodwood House owned by the Dukes of Richmond could have been an inspiration.
 Initially, the house was known as Norton Place.

 In 1814, the property was sold to Henry Molyneux-Howard, the younger brother of Bernard Howard, who would shortly become the 12th Duke of Norfolk and inherit Arundel Castle.
 Henry Howard expanded the original building, adding the Orangerie on the South side, as well as the extension on the North side.
 After his death in 1824, the property passed to his widow Lady Molyneux Howard, who sold it in 1834 to Richard Hasler from Kirdford (near Chichester), who was a local wealthy landowner with extensive possessions in the area.
-Richard Hasler enjoyed it until his death in 1835 and then passed it to his son Richard, who upon his own death in 1866 left the estate to his son William Wyndham Hasler.
+Richard Hasler enjoyed it until his death in 1835 and then passed it to his son Richard (son-in-law of William Frederick Wyndham and brother-in-law of the 4th Earl of Egremont), who upon his own death in 1866 left the estate to his son William Wyndham Hasler.